Kubernetes

 kubernetes alternatives

 Kubernetes is the leading container orchestration system.
-It gives DevOps teams a platform for deploying, scaling, and managing containers in distributed environments.
+It provides DevOps teams with a platform for deploying, scaling, and managing containers across distributed environments.
 Features ranging from service-based networking to stateful storage support have helped it achieve widespread popularity.

 Nonetheless, Kubernetes isn’t the only container system out there.
 Other options are less complex and support more workload types.
 They can also be easier to integrate with external tools.